-Westwood: Dealing in Conflict timber across The Gambia and Senegal
+Westwood: Dealing in conflict timber across The Gambia and Senegal

 Between 2014 and 2017, The Gambia exported nearly 163 million US dollars-worth of rosewood, a rare and precious tree species, to China.
-During this time, Westwood, a Gambian company allegedly owned by Swiss national Nicolae Bogdan Buzaianu and former Gambian President Jammeh, had the exclusive license to export rosewood.
+During this time, Westwood, a Gambian company presumably owned by Swiss national Nicolae Bogdan Buzaianu and former Gambian President Jammeh, had the exclusive license to export rosewood.
 The timber it exported was illegally felled in neighboring Casamance where the separatist armed group has been fighting the Senegalese army for decades.
 TRIAL International filed a criminal complaint with the Swiss Office of the Attorney General against Mr. Buzaianu accusing him of having pillaged conflict timber.

 LOGGING THAT BENEFITS AN ARMED GROUP

 Some estimates suggest that Senegal loses the equivalent of 40,000 hectares of forest per year, several dozen hectares of which are lost due to the illegal exploitation of rosewood in Casamance.
 This selective deforestation has led to a decrease in rainfall and increased desertification in the region.
 It has also led to conflicts between rebels and communities who can no longer use the forests for sustainable livelihoods.

 Illegal logging of precious woods is problematic, as it undermines reforestation efforts in the region.
 According to the International Institute for Environment and Development (IIED), “in the village of Koudioube, the restoration of the community forest has helped to overcome conflicts.”
 Illegal logging has stopped, fruits and wildlife are abundant, and local people are once again able to sell forest products.
 Communities that used to fight each other are now working together.